cortex-js/cortexjs.io/src/_pages/mathlive-guide-shortcuts.md

 Let's consider the keyboard shortcut <kbd>Control/⌘</kbd>+<kbd>Alt/Option</kbd>+<kbd>A</kbd>

-When the user presses this key combination on a keyboard with a US keyboard layout, the event received will have the properties `code = "KeyA"` and  `key = "\u00e5"`.
+When this key combination is pressed on a keyboard with a US keyboard layout, the event received will have the properties `code = "KeyA"` and  `key = "\u00e5"`.

 On a French AZERTY keyboard layout, the event received will have `code = "KeyQ"` and  `key = "\u00e6"`.

 Why is the code `KeyQ` even though the user pressed the key labeled `A` on their AZERTY keyboard?
-On this keyboard layout, the Q and A keys are swapped compared to the US layout and the `code` property reflects the "physical" key pressed.
+On this keyboard layout, the **Q** and **A** keys are swapped compared to the US layout and the `code` property reflects the "physical" key pressed.

 This is not unusual.
 While some keys retain their positions, many keys are